 That newcomer is Jollibee, a fast-food chain some people are calling the McDonald’s of the Philippines.
 The restaurant sells everything from fried chicken to Filipino desserts, although its signature dish is the “Chickenjoy,” a piece of fried chicken with a side of spaghetti, smothered in tomato sauce and topped with hotdog slices and ground beef.
 If you’re thinking that’s something you’d like to dig your fork into, you’re in luck.
 The chain is planning an “aggressive” expansion in America over the coming years, Jollibee Food Corporation North America’s vice president Maribeth Dela Cruz told Business Insider.

 If the name Jollibee sounds familiar, that’s probably because it is.
-The restuarant already has 38 stores in the United States.
+The restaurant already has 38 stores in the United States.
 Its most recent location opened October 27, 2018, in Manhattan.
 Jollibee also has 1,289 locations globally and has become a cult favorite in many countries.
+Now, the company officially acquired The Coffee Bean & Tea Leaf, a coffee chain based in Los Angeles, CNN reports.
 Don’t miss these 12 fast food “facts” that are actually false.

 When Jollibee opened its first store in the U.K., some fans camped out for as many as 18 hours to get a taste of its unique dishes.
 More than 1,000 others waited for hours on a line that zigged and zagged around the block.